Meet Cindy Rock Dlugolecki

 A Passion for Writing

-Cindy Rock Dlugolecki, who lives in Mechanicsburg, PA, with her husband Paul, has been writing for over 50 years and has no plans to stop.
+Cindy Rock Dlugolecki, who lives in Mechanicsburg, PA, with her husband Paul, has been writing for over 50 years with no plans to stop.
+Since the 1990s, she has crafted 18 plays of various lengths, all of which have been workshopped or performed–in whole or in part–on central Pennsylvania stages.

 Cindy began writing in high school journalism class in Somerset, PA.
 Journalism became her passion in college as a reporter, news editor, and eventual editor-in-chief of Shippensburg University’s weekly newspaper.
 Immediately after college graduation and before finding full-time work as an English teacher, she wrote commercials part-time for a rock radio station in Waynesboro, PA, for $35 a week.
 She would have gladly paid her boss for that experience.